MicrosoftDocs/msix-docs/msix-src/msix-sdk/get-started-msixcore.md

 msixmgr.exe -AddPackage C:\SomeDirectory\notepadplus.msix
 ```
 ### Querying for a specific MSIX Package
 Searching for a specific package is possible by packageFullName, packageFamilyName and/or using wildcards as well.
-Supported wilcards are *(match any character) and ?(match single character). -
+Supported wildcards are *(match any character) and ?(match single character). -
 ```
 msixmgr.exe -FindPackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe
 msixmgr.exe -FindPackage notepadplus_0.0.0.1_x64__8wekyb3d8bbwe